QuentinRa/blog.quentinra.dev/tools/vim/index.md

 # Introduction

-*vim*, for *vi improved* is a
-console text editor,
-at least in the basic version of it.
+*vim*, for *vi improved*, is a console text editor, at least in the basic version of it.
 This tutorial won't cover the two famous extension of vim

 * neovim
 * gVim Portable